VasylF/SunInformation/README.md

 * LaunchScreen.storyboard

 # Installation:
-You can install it by loading [source code] package in the Zip archive or cloned this repository.
-All components of this package are loaded dependence automatically.
+You can install it by loading [source code] package in the Zip archive or cloning this repository.
+All components of this package are loaded automatically.
 Download only on devices that work with iOS.
 Open these file (SunInformation.xcworkspace) by Xcode environment for iOS Developed on the Xcode platform, version 9.1.

 # Usage:
 * You need to run the application